 Her face was serious.
 “I doubt that.
 Remember what’s at stake.”

 She ran her hands slowly up her body, from thighs to breasts.

-She toyed with her necklace, a gold chain wrapped twice around her neck, the perfect circular ‘O’ of a jewelled pendant ring dangling between her breasts.
+She toyed with her necklace, a gold chain wrapped twice around her neck, the perfect circular ‘O’ of a jeweled pendant ring dangling between her breasts.

 Suzanna caught him looking.
 “You like this?
 Perhaps you’ll be wearing it, later.”

-He suddenly realised where the ring was designed to fit, and what the chain was for.
+He suddenly realized where the ring was designed to fit, and what the chain was for.

 28. THE BLACK QUEEN

-A forced retreat; under pressure, his white queen cowered against the edge of the board, paralysed.
+A forced retreat; under pressure, his white queen cowered against the edge of the board, paralyzed.